-Applications for the 2023-2024 school year will open in fall.
+Applications for the 2024-2025 school year will open on November 1, 2023.
 Families are encouraged to begin the application process as soon as possible to allow us to plan for the next school year.

 We are always accepting applications.
 However, once a grade reaches capacity we close the application process for that particular grade level to ensure families have the opportunity to look into alternate options.